The Addictive Factors in Alcohol and Why It Prompts Alcohol and Drug Rehab

 Drinking alcohol stimulates the release of dopamine and endorphins within the brain.
 These are the chemicals that produce feelings of pleasure and satisfaction and act as a natural painkiller.
 Studies have shown that genetic factors come into play when determining how alcohol reacts in the brains of different people.
-Specifically, some people’s brains released more pleasure chemicals in response to alcohol, making them more susceptible to a physical dependency.
+Specifically, some people’s brains released more pleasure chemicals in response to alcohol, making them more susceptible to physical dependency.

 Alcohol use can actually make physical changes in the brain’s chemistry and functioning, which plays a big part in what makes alcohol addictive.
 The brain’s reward and pleasure centers are overloaded, and the user experiences cravings to repeat those experiences.
 Although someone may have the intention to stop, alcohol can compromise impulse control and decision making, which makes relapse more likely.
-What starts as alcohol abuse can quickly and easily change to alcohol dependance.
+What starts as alcohol abuse can quickly and easily change to alcohol dependence.

 Alcoholism, like other addictions, is ultimately a learned behavior, and a person’s thoughts and beliefs come into play.
 For example, someone who doesn’t believe in treatment and recovery is unlikely to put forward the effort necessary to successfully complete treatment.
 A person’s developmental maturity can also be a contributing factor.

 Stress can also play a major role in addiction, with alcohol providing a temporary and unhealthy solution from those uncomfortable feelings or stress.
-This coping mechanism can become a habit that seems impossible to break. additional to alcohol and drug rehab, psychotherapy can help with motivation and stress-reduction, and should be one part of the recovery process.
+This coping mechanism can become a habit that seems impossible to break.
+In addition to alcohol and drug rehab, psychotherapy can help with motivation and stress-reduction and should be one part of the recovery process.
 In fact, people who are dependent on alcohol have higher rates of other psychiatric disorders than the general population.
 In fact, according to the Anxiety and Depression Association of America, “about 20% of Americans with an alcohol or substance use disorder also have an anxiety or mood disorder.”